tus/tus-resumable-upload-protocol/README.md

 Clients SHOULD also include meta headers , such as `Content-Type`, `Content-Disposition`, and MAY also include headers to trigger server specific behavior.

+Servers MAY also define custom file size / request size limits and MUST respond with `413 Request Entity Too Large` if the limits are exceeded.

 ### Uploading File Data (PUT)